Aurélia Thierrée

-Aurélia Clementine Oona Moorine Hannah Madeleine Thierrée (born 24 September 1971 in Montpellier, France) is a French actress, model, dancer, and circus performer.
+Aurélia Clementine Oona Moorine Hannah Madeleine Thierrée (born 24 September 1971 in Montpellier, France) is a French actress, dancer, and circus performer.

 Biography

 Thierrée is the daughter of Victoria Chaplin and Jean-Baptiste Thierrée and the sister of James Thierrée.
 She is also the granddaughter of Charlie Chaplin and Oona O'Neill.
 Her first cousins are fellow actresses Carmen, Kiera, and Oona Chaplin.

+She grew up in her parents circus.
+The imaginary circus and the invisible circus.
+In the early 2000’s, she toured “Aurelia s Oratorio” around the world.
+Then Murmurs and Bells and spells.
+Three shows she created along with her mother Victoria Thierrée Chaplin.